- Free delivery over £40

 Yes, we understand that sometimes you want to get your treatment as soon as possible.
 If ordered before 4pm Monday to Friday, Trimethoprim tablets are available for next day delivery.

 Trimethoprim is effective in 90% of cases and you should start to see a reduction in symptoms within 24 hours.
-If the symptoms have not reduced or got any better with 48 hours then you would need to see a doctor face to face.
+If the symptoms have not reduced or improved within 48 hours then you would need to see a doctor face to face.

 All antibiotics including Trimethoprim reduce the bacteria in the body.
 After a course of antibiotics the bacteria in the vagina can be greatly reduced and this can cause the naturally occurring fungus to overgrow leading to thrush symptoms.
 Treatment is simple and varies from a capsule you swallow to a short course of creams or pessaries you apply.